ansible-tmm/ansible_platform_ssl/README.md

 ### RPM-Based Deployment
 ```
-Internet → Let's Encrypt Certificate → AAP (Port 443)
+Internet → Nginx Proxy (with Let's Encrypt cert) → AAP Components
 ```

-The role obtains a certificate and installs it directly into AAP's nginx configuration.
+**What happens:**
+1. Nginx installed on the system (separate from AAP)
+2. Let's Encrypt certificate obtained and configured in nginx
+3. Nginx acts as reverse proxy to existing AAP installation
+4. AAP components remain unchanged

 ### Containerized Deployment
 ```
 Internet → Nginx (Port 8444) with Let's Encrypt → AAP Gateway Proxy (Port 443)
 ```

-The role installs a separate nginx instance with SSL termination that proxies to the AAP gateway.
+**What happens:**
+1. Nginx installed on the system (separate from AAP containers)
+2. Let's Encrypt certificate obtained and configured in nginx
+3. Nginx listens on port 8444 with valid SSL certificate
+4. Nginx proxies requests to AAP gateway on port 443
+5. AAP containers remain unchanged

 ## Important Notes